ms1450/ms1450.github.io/_posts/2021-05-02-Unveiling-WhatsApp-Web.markdown

 ## Disclaimer

 Since WhatsApp Web is a private organization, it does not disclose its exact source code.
 We cannot know exactly how it behaves in the backend; the most we can do is observe the traffic and make educated guesses about how it might work.
 I analyzed the web traffic captured and made the best estimates as to how these headers might be used.
 This information may not be completely accurate.

+> The decryption of network traffic as described involves manipulating security protocols that protect data privacy.
+Such actions can be illegal and unethical without proper authorization.
+This information is provided for educational purposes only and should not be used improperly or without thorough legal consideration.
+{: .prompt-danger }

 # References